Weston, Clevedon and Portishead Light Railway: Construction and opening

 A broad-gauge railway from Portishead to Clevedon was proposed in 1865 to connect with the Bristol and Portishead Railway which was then under construction.
 If it had been built it would have allowed direct services from Clevedon to Bristol which would have avoided the need to change at Yatton.

 A new proposal in 1884 envisaged the three towns being linked by a 'Weston-super-Mare, Clevedon and Portishead Tramway'.
 This standard-gauge line would run along the street from the Boulevard to Ashcombe Road in Weston-super-Mare and then off-road (apart from numerous level crossings) from there to Portishead.
-An Act of Parliament authorising its construction was passed on 6 August 1885.
+An act of Parliament, the Weston-super-Mare, Clevedon and Portishead Tramways Act 1885 (48 & 49 Vict. c. clxxxii) authorising its construction was passed on 6 August 1885.

 Building of the Weston-super-Mare to Clevedon section of the tramway began in 1887, but progress was slow due to many legal and financial problems.
-The Act had stipulated that construction should be completed within five years, but further Acts had to be passed on 25 July 1890 and again on 27 July 1892 to extend the time allowed.
+The act had stipulated that construction should be completed within five years, but further acts had to be passed on 25 July 1890, with the Weston-super-Mare, Clevedon and Portishead Tramways Act 1890 (53 & 54 Vict. c. cxxxii) and again on 27 July 1892 with the Weston-super-Mare, Clevedon and Portishead Tramways Act 1892 (55 & 56 Vict. c. clviii) to extend the time allowed.
 The section from Ashcombe Road to Clevedon was formally inspected by the Board of Trade on 26 August 1897 but not allowed to open.
 Due to the long time taken to build the line, some of the wooden sleepers had rotted and needed to be replaced.
 The local council also complained about the state of the track along the streets in Weston-super-Mare, so this section was taken up.
 A second inspection was made on 9 November and the line finally opened on 1 December 1897.
 Instead of the extension to the Boulevard, the Tramway provided horse buses from Ashcombe Road to Birnbeck Pier and the Sanatorium for a few years.